 This Price Matrix Is A Reference Tool For Average Broker Fee NYC Rental Pay Outs.

 You are about to pull the trigger on renting an apartment in New York City but one thing on the top of your mind is figuring out how much cash upfront you are going to need in order to secure that rental apartment.
 Top of mind is the broker fee, first months rent, and security deposit which combined is going to poke a massive hole in your bank account.
-Of course you are smart enough to do the math in your head or you can also pull out your phone calculator but wouldn't you rather someone just put together an easy visual average broker fee NYC rental price matrix to use as a reference instead of wasting anymore of your time?
+How much is a broker fee in NYC?
+Expect the rental broker fee in NYC to be $2,700 and higher.
+How is the rental broker fee calculated?
+Of course, you are smart enough to do the math in your head or you can also pull out your phone calculator but wouldn't you rather someone just put together an easy visual average broker fee NYC rental price matrix to use as a reference to figure out how much is a broker fee in NYC instead of wasting anymore of your time?